mozilla-spidermonkey/spidermonkey-embedding-examples/examples/README.md

   Use this in cases where defining properties and methods in your class upfront might be slow.
 - **modules.cpp** - Example of how to load ES Module sources.
+- **worker.cpp** - Example of how to use SpiderMonkey in multiple threads.
+- **stencils.cpp** - Example of how to use Stencils to cache and reuse compiled scripts.
+The example demonstrates Stencils in multiple threads.